yanpozka/checkers/README.md

-### Just another checker game online.
-This time using Go(golang.org) with gorilla/websocket, httprouter and Nats as message system.
+High Availability checkers.
+Other game online, this time using Go(golang.org) with gorilla/websocket, httprouter, memcache and Nats as message system.

 #### Generate flatbuffers: